guardian/amigo/README.md

 This will install [Multipass](https://multipass.run/), a Canonical tool to manage Ubuntu VMs, and execute Ansible roles within it.

+If you want to run commands/debug directly in the VM then (post installing things via run.sh), run:

+    $ multipass shell amigo-test

+If the Multipass VM is timing out, try deleting and then re-running the script:

+    $ multipass stop amigo-test
+    $ multipass delete amigo-test
+    $ multipass purge amigo-test

 *Previously Vagrant was used but Virtualbox, which is used under the hood, doesn't support M1/arm64 macs unfortunately.*